 \textit{The radio, optical, and X-ray afterglows}.
 The X-ray afterglow luminosity observed by Swift-XRT starts at $t_{\rm rf}=52$~s with a time decaying luminosity of $L_{\rm X} =2.5\times 10^{53} t^{-1.44\pm 0.01}$~erg~s$^{-1}$ and its isotropic energy is $E_{\rm iso, X} =2.61\times 10^{52}$~erg.
 The X-ray afterglow is accompanied by the radio, optical, and TeV afterglows with isotropic energies of $E_{\rm iso, radio} =2.21\times 10^{46} $~erg, $E_{\rm iso, opt} =6.1\times 10^{50}$~erg, and $E_{\rm iso, TeV} =2.4\times 10^{50} $~erg, respectively.

 In \citet{2022ApJ...939...62R}, the above afterglows of GRB 180720B have been explained within the synchrotron scenario described in Section \ref{sec:3afterglows}.
 The X-ray afterglow of GRB 180720B exhibits two distinct power-laws, the first at times $10^2$--$10^3$ s and the second at times $>10^4$ s (there is a data gap at $10^3$--$10^4$ s).
-The X-ray luminosity in the time range $10^2$--$10^3$ s exhibits a shallower power-law than the pure synchrotron luminosity, as evidenced by comparing it with the power-laws of the optical and radio synchrotron at times $>10^4$ s.
+The X-ray luminosity in the time interval $10^2$--$10^3$ s exhibits a shallower power-law than the pure synchrotron luminosity, as evidenced by comparing it with the power-laws of the optical and radio synchrotron at times $>10^4$ s.
 The above is explained by the contribution of the $\nu$NS magnetic-braking radiation (see Section \ref{sec:3afterglows}).
 Around $10^2$ s, the critical synchrotron radiation energy falls below the keV range, so the X-rays synchrotron luminosity decays exponentially afterward.
 At lower energies, the power-law behavior remains.
 The subsequent dominance of the pulsar emission in the observed X-ray emission has allowed us to infer the strength of the magnetic field dipole and quadrupole and the rotation period of the $\nu$NS.
 We refer to \citet{2022ApJ...939...62R} for more details.